unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

   * current_room;
   * collected_items.

-In the example game you have:
+In the example game JSON file you have:

       "winning_conditions": {
           "current_room": "room_06",